ajitagupta/bridgingthesoftskillsgap/README.md

 ### 7. Problem-Solving
 Most problems that arise at the workplace have been seen before.
 That means solutions exist and can be learnt.
 Moreover, by drawing on elements of ready-made solutions one begins to understand and appreciate common denominators and underlying principles, making it easier to improvise and tackle unanticipated problems.
 More specifically,

-* inspect and study the most common recurring problems that you encounter at work.
-Create a standard procedure to prevent or avoid these problems in future
+* inspect and study the most common recurring problems that you encounter at work; create a standard procedure to prevent or avoid these problems in future
-* find general principles in existing standard procedures.
-Identify common denominators and consider how to use them for rarely occurring problems
+* find general principles in existing standard procedures; identify common denominators and consider how to use them for rarely occurring problems
 * perform after-action reviews and learn from them
 ### 8. Decision-Making
 Identifying and considering multiple options, assessing the pros and cons of each, and choosing the course of action closest to the desired outcome.